 One tradition I loved when I was a young child was sleeping in my sister’s room on Christmas Eve, waking up in the morning and seeing what Santa had bought together (we never opened anything without Mum & Dad but liked to try and guess what was inside).
 We also sometimes sneaked downstairs had a good look through all the presents under the tree and then put them all back into place to pretend we hadn’t :-).
 Then we climbed into Mum & Dad’s bed to open our Christmas stockings.
-The boys are a bit young for this at the moment (they would end up getting no sleep!) but I’d love to think they’d want to do it when they’re a bit older.
+And now I do this with my boys.

 As I said all of these are little things, but ones I always smile when I think about them.
-What are you favourite traditions that Christmas just wouldn’t be the same without?
+What are your favourite traditions that Christmas just wouldn’t be the same without?

 - Shake together the Advocaat (50ml) and lime juice (25ml).

 - Strain into a glass and top up with lemonade or soda.

 Any nutritional information provided is the estimated nutritional information per serving.
 Please refer to my guide to Charlotte’s Lively Kitchen nutritional information if you would like to learn more about how this is calculated.